 A name rich with significance in world events following the death of George Floyd, this name left the US Top 1000 after the 1990s.
 It came from a Welsh surname meaning gray.

 A crafty creature name, Fox feels like a reasonable first name choice to a generation that grew up with Fox Mulder seeking the truth on The X-Files.
 It’s also heavily associated with the cable network, which might be a drawback.

 The Italian form of Francis.

 A virtue word name with a 1960s vibe.

 A nature name in the key of Winter and Ivy.

-Those are some of the best boy names starting with F. Do you have any favorites on this list?
-What would you add?
+Those are some of the best boy names starting with F. What would you add?